Language, Band 4George Melville Bolling, Bernard Bloch Linguistic Society of America, 1964 |

 Häufige Begriffe und Wortgruppen

-ablaut American analogical angelsächsischen Prosa aorist Asokan assí association Avestan bhāvanā Bibliothek der angelsächsischen BoSt Calif century Chicago cited Classical clause Committee connection Corpus Christi College dative depués derived dialects Dictionary ending etymology examples fact FM Prof French German Götze Grammar Greek Hirt Hittite Hittite word Homeric Homilies Hrozný Indo-European inflectional language langue Latin Leonard Bloomfield Library linguistic Linguistic Society literary long vowel loss of final Magadhi meaning Meillet Modern noun Ohio Old English original Pāli Paris participle Pennsylvania perfect Phil Philadelphia Philology phonetic prefix present preterit Professor Jespersen pronoun Provençal reviewer ROLAND G Romance Langs Romance languages root Sanskrit Sapir Sayce SC Prof semantic show evidence Sommer and Ehelolf Spanish speech Sturtevant substantive suffix texts tion Univ University Vedic verb vi-Perfect Vulgar Latin x-Perfect Yale York City Zeitschrift þan
+ablaut American analogical angelsächsischen Prosa aorist Asokan assí association Avestan bhāvanā Bibliothek der angelsächsischen BoSt Calif century Chicago cited Classical clause Committee connection Corpus Christi College Cuentos dative depués derived dialects Dictionary ending etymology examples fact FM Prof French German Götze Grammar Greek Hirt Hittite Hittite word Homeric Homilies Hrozný Indo-European inflectional K-Perfect language langue Latin Leonard Bloomfield Library linguistic Linguistic Society literary long vowel loss of final meaning Meillet Modern noun Ohio Old English original Pāli Paris participle Pennsylvania perfect Phil Philadelphia Philology phonetic prefix present preterit Professor Jespersen pronoun Provençal reviewer ROLAND G Romance Langs Romance languages root Sanskrit Sapir Sayce SC Prof seems semantic show evidence Sommer and Ehelolf Spanish speech Sturtevant substantive suffix texts tion Univ University Vedic verb vi-Perfect Vulgar Latin Yale York City Zeitschrift þan